AdrianPavel1/VitalForce-React/README.md

 3. In a new console, write the following to start the server and connect to the DB:

-First command: cd vital-force/server
+First command: cd vital-force/server;

-Second command: npm start
+Second command: npm start;

 4. If you want to see the experience of an old user, you can log in with the following :